flutter/flutter-intellij/CONTRIBUTING.md

   - Build the project using `Build` | `Build Project`
 * Try running the plugin; elect the `flutter-intellij [runIde]` run config then click the Debug icon.
 This should open the "runtime workbench", a new instance of IntelliJ with the plugin installed.
+  - If this causes an error message `Specified localPath '/.../flutter-intellij/artifacts/ideaIC' doesn't exist or is not a directory`, you may need to first build the plugin on the command line with `bin/plugin make`.
 * If the Flutter Plugin doesn't load (Dart code or files are unknown) see above "One-time Dart plugin install"
   - Install the Dart plugin, exit
 * Verify installation of the Flutter plugin: